BoltStrike/3D-Collaborative-Game/README.md

 # 3D-Collaborative-Game
-A 3D videogame and videogame engine created in C++ using OpenGL and ?????? libraries
+A 3D videogame and videogame engine created in C++ using OpenGL v3.3 and GLFW v3.3.2 libraries.